Introduction

 “A break-up is like a broken mirror.
 It is better to leave than risk hurting yourself trying to pick up all of the broken pieces.” — Unknown

-Rachel found solace in quotes and anecdotes from people who had navigated similar paths, realizing that she was a part of a larger human experience.
+Rachel found solace in quotes and anecdotes from people who had navigated similar paths, realizing she was a part of a more significant human experience.

 Call to Action

-If you’ve been through a break-up, remember, your journey is unique but you’re not alone.
+If you’ve been through a break-up, remember that your journey is unique but not alone.
 Feel free to share your experiences in the comments below.
-If you find it tough to cope, don’t hesitate to seek professional help.
+If you find coping tough, don’t hesitate to seek professional help.
 Sometimes talking to an expert can provide you with tailored coping strategies that friends or online articles can’t offer.